-Jordan was directly affected by intensified conflict in Palestine and the refugee crisis in Syria.
-Within the last two years, for every 89 refugees there are 1,000 Jordanians.
-Though the Jordanian government has issued thousands of work permits for refugees, many still remain severely under-resourced.
-Thousands of refugees face hunger and exposure to brutal weather this time of year.
+Jordan has been directly affected by the refugee crisis in Syria.
+According to the UN Refugee Agency (UNHCR), it has the second highest share of refugees compared to its population in the world, with 89 refugees per 1,000 inhabitants.
+Though the Jordanian government has issued thousands of work permits for refugees, many still remain severely under-resourced, facing hunger and exposure to brutal weather.

 The humanitarian situation in Jordan is concerning:

 Islamic Relief USA has continued to bring quality service to the people of Jordan while adapting to the country’s changing needs.